 However, I decided to establish a network of other cancer victims and survivors.
 We started addressing issues of cancer as we sought ways to access funds to equip the local health care center.
 I was willing to donate part of my retirement benefits towards the course and so were other members.
 Our actions didn’t go unnoticed because a local NGO decided to be part of the course by helping us raise funds to equip the health care centers.

-I’ve decided to bring this website back to life and I will be publishing interesting content which pertains to various forms of injustices that humans face in the world.
+I’ve decided to bring this website back to life and I will be publishing interesting content which pertains to various forms of injustices that humans face in the world as well as ideas on different techniques that keep your body in great condition.
 Already there are some interesting articles that I’ve published and they can be accessed by clicking through the various topics below.